TeasingSisyphus/cuttleV1/README.md

 	* Handle playing a 3 with nothing in the scrap pile

 ## DONE
+*	Handled 4 with two or fewer cards in op's hand
 *	Glasses Eights now reset their picture when destroyed by a 2, Or a 6
 *	QUEENS
 	*	FIXED BUG: Playing a oneOff illegally after a seven messes up the selection, so you can't immediately play the card without re-clicking it